-How do I migrate MySQL data to an Amazon Aurora cluster using Amazon S3?
+How do I migrate MySQL data to an Aurora MySQL DB cluster using Amazon S3?

-I want to migrate data from MySQL to Amazon Aurora.
-How do I restore MySQL data to an Amazon Aurora cluster using Amazon Simple Storage Service (Amazon S3)?
+I want to migrate data from MySQL to an Amazon Aurora MySQL DB cluster.
+How do I restore MySQL data to an Aurora MySQL DB cluster using Amazon Simple Storage Service (Amazon S3)?

-Amazon Aurora is compatible with MySQL 5.5 to MySQL 5.6.
-To restore a MySQL innobackupex backup, first install Percona Xtrabackup (version 2.3 or later) to your Amazon Elastic Compute Cloud (Amazon EC2) instance by using a command similar to the following:
+Amazon Aurora MySQL is compatible with MySQL 5.6 and MySQL 5.7 versions.
+To restore a MySQL innobackupex backup, first go to the Percona website and install Percona Xtrabackup (version 2.3 or later) to your Amazon Elastic Compute Cloud (Amazon EC2) instance:

 sudo yum install percona-xtrabackup-file_name_and_extension

-Note: Replace file_name_and_extension with the appropriate file name and extension based on your Percona Xtrabackup package, similar to the following:
+Note: Replace file_name_and_extension with the appropriate file name and extension based on your Percona Xtrabackup package.
+See the following example:

 sudo yum install percona-xtrabackup-24-2.4.7-1.el7.x86_64.rpm